BergerLab/c_cablastp/README.md

 and decompression work correctly.

 Currently working on implementing search.
 Expansion of coarse BLAST hits produces almost identical output to Po-Ru's version on a large query data set with 9997 entries.
-Now working on implementing fine BLAST search.
+Now working on handling overlapping decompressed sequences.